AutoResearch/autora/docs/examples/closed-loop-basic/preprocessing.md

     experiment_data = pd.DataFrame(results_dict)
 ```

 Note that this is a simple example of preprocessing.
-Depending on the complexity of your experiment and the analyses you wish to perform, you may need to implement more sophisticated preprocessing steps, such as averaging the accuarcy across trials:
+Depending on the complexity of your experiment and the analyses you wish to perform, you may need to implement more sophisticated preprocessing steps, such as averaging the accuracy across trials:

 ```python